crossflag/CS3398-Betazoid-S2019/readme.md

 Nicolas:

-Rhett:
+Rhett: Responsible for adding the RotateCW, RotateCCW, and Blue Light filters.
+I provided small adjustments to the GUI(Artifacts available in background.js, popup/settings.css, and popup/settings.html).
+Also responsible researching how to implement ability to apply to multiple tabs at once, making a filter persist in a tab that is updated, which has proved to be very challenging for our team right now.
+Next Steps: Continue work on the incomplete issues mentioned in the last sentence.

-Richard: Responsible for adding button functionality in background.js.
-Next steps: Add ability to apply color filters across all tabs at once.
+Richard: